trevormil/bitbadges-docs/for-developers/authenticating-with-bitbadges/verification/README.md

 // - If verifying with assets, is the asset transferable and prone to flash ownership attacks (e.g. one use per asset, etc)?
 // - Other criteria needed for signing in? (e.g. whitelist / blacklist of addresses signing in)

-//TODO: If using secrets proofs, are the contents valid?
+//TODO: If using attestations proofs, are the contents valid?
 Above, we verified them to be well-formed from a cryptographic perspective, but you need to check the contents to ensure the proof is valid according to your application's rules.
 //For example:
-// - Verify the contents of the secret messages are correct
+// - Verify the contents of the attestation messages are correct
 // - Verify the creator is who you expect
 // - Verify the metadata is correct
 // - Verify the on-chain anchors / update history are correct